skopylov58/simple-jdbc-connection-pool/README.md

 ### No extra threads

-During normal operation, pool does not use any additional threads - watchdogs, etc.
+During normal operation, pool does not consume any additional threads - watchdogs, etc.

 ## Performance benchmarking